Try Eddy

 See where work stalls, change the map, then measure whether it helped

 Because the map, the session, and the record are all connected, Eddy can show where people drop off, where handoffs wait, and which stages take longer than expected.
+Where is the bottleneck?
+Where does coordination depend too heavily on one person?
 Change the map, run the process again, and compare.
 Improvement becomes a practice, not a debate.

 Case by Case